xooooiz7/rhythm_project/README.md

 # rhythm_project
-Create rhythm project by using ML
+rhythm project by using ML